himani-arora-ha/himani-arora-ha.github.io/content/sections/projects.md

 * Characterization of Germanium Nanowires (sub-40 nm) Using a Reliable Hall-bar Configuration.

-* Fabrication and characterization of p–n junctions Based on Implanted Germanium Nanowires for Photodetection Applications.
+* Fabrication and Characterization of p–n Junctions Based on Implanted Germanium Nanowires for Photodetection Applications.